ophub/amlogic-s9xxx-armbian/README.md

 | ${{ env.PACKAGED_OUTPUTDATE }}           | 2021.04.13.1058   | Packing date                      |
 | ${{ env.PACKAGED_STATUS }}               | success           | Package status: success / failure |

-## Compile a custom kernel
+## Compile the kernel

-For the compilation method of the custom kernel, see [compile-kernel](compile-kernel)
+For the compilation method of the kernel, see [compile-kernel](compile-kernel)

 ```yaml
 - name: Compile the kernel for Amlogic s9xxx